-Any easy way to start saving money is to automate your savings.
+An easy way to start saving money is to automate your savings.
 I have money from every paycheck directly deposited into a variety of savings and investment accounts.
-This money is never seen, and thus never accidently included in my weekly spending money.
+This money is never seen and thus never accidentally included in my weekly spending money.

 Start automating small amounts from your paycheck, and increase it every time you get a pay raise.
 You won’t miss money that you never had, and your savings will continue to grow.

 When you do your budget for the first time, you are going to have to make some difficult choices.
 In order to have extra money for the future and for wealth building, you’re going to have to find ways to cut back.

 I’m never one to tell you not toenjoy your life.
 So, when it comes to cutting spending, it’s about cutting out things that don’t bring you real happiness.
 If going out to lunch every day is your one half-hour of sanity during your hectic work life – keep it.
 Don’t make yourself even more miserable by brown-bagging.
 But if you are just running to the local fast food joint, grabbing trash food to go, and bringing it back to your desk – is that ten dollars you just spent really improving your life?
 Couldn’t that be better spent saving and investing?

 Cutting your spending is all about finding ways to save money that won’t hurt that bad.
 A great option is the trim app.
 It finds ways for you to save money on utilities, subscriptions, and other things.
 It doesn’t cost you anything to sign up – you only pay a percentage of the savings.
 It’s an amazing deal!

 Being frugal isn’t exactly the same as cutting your spending.
 It’s all about finding great deals on things that you were going to buy anyway.